jethornton/flexgui/docs/source/touch.rst

 Touch Off
 ---------

-The Coordinate System Touch Off can have either a QDoubleSpinBox or a QLineEdit.
+The Coordinate System Touch Off offset is a QLineEdit named `touchoff_le`.
-A QLineEdit named `touchoff_le` is used when you have a Touch Screen and you want the Number Popup when you touch it.
+To enable the number pad popup for the offset entry add a Dynamic Property called `mode` to the and set the value to `touch`.

 .. image:: /images/touch-04.png
    :align: center